awpala/my-omscs-notes/cs-6290/19-cache-coherence.md

   * Eventually writing the block to main memory (thereby bypassing excessive main memory writes)

 To designate such a cache, it is necessary to determine which of the cache blocks in the shared (S) state holding the copy of the data is responsible for these duties; this is handled via additional state **owned (O)** (i.e., owner of this cache block).
   * The owned (O) state resembles that of the shared (S) state, except that whenever there is a request for the cache-block data, the cache block in the owned (O) state is responsible for fulfilling this request.
-Furthermore, if the the cache block in the owned (O) state replaces the cache block from the cache, then it subsequently writes the cache-block data to main memory.
+Furthermore, if the cache block in the owned (O) state replaces the cache block from the cache, then it subsequently writes the cache-block data to main memory.

 ### 21. MOSI (Modified-Owned-Shared-Invalid) Coherence